spotify/helios/docs/integration_tests_with_helios_solo.md

-Since Helios 0.8.662, [helios-solo][] can also be run directly from within an integration test using a JUnit `@ClassRule`/`@Rule`.
+Since Helios 0.8.662, [helios-solo][] can also be launched directly from within an integration test using a JUnit `@ClassRule`/`@Rule`.

-This allows integration tests to run against Helios on the local machine executing the tests without having to have `helios-solo` already installed and/or running.

-In other words, integration tests can be written that will automatically install (and clean up) helios-solo for you without having to install any extra packages beforehand on your local machine / CI server / etc. The only requirement is that the machine running the integration test have Docker installed.
+This allows for integration tests that will automatically install (and clean up) helios-solo for you without having to install `helios-solo` and remember to start it before running your tests.
+The only requirement is that the machine running the integration test have Docker installed.

 # How to use it